Getting Approved For a Mortgage

 Is the criteria any different if you have bad credit?

-Again, every lender will have its own criteria when it comes to assessing applicants with bad credit.
+Again, every lender will have its own criteria for assessing applicants with bad credit.

 However, in general, they’ll typically look at the following:

-• The reason for the bad credit – lenders will look more favourably on you as a borrower if your adverse credit history was a result of an unexpected event rather than ongoing financial mismanagement.
+- The reason for the bad credit is that lenders will look more favourably on you as a borrower if your adverse credit history results from an unexpected event rather than ongoing financial mismanagement.

-• How long ago the bad credit was registered – when an infringement took place will make a difference.
-For example, you’ll struggle to get approved if you’ve received a county court judgement (CCJ) in the last twelve months.
-If your CCJ was more than three years ago, however, it shouldn’t impact your chances of getting a mortgage.
+- How long ago was the bad credit registered? – The date the infringement took place will make a difference.
+For example, you’ll struggle to get approved if you’ve received a county court judgment (CCJ) in the last twelve months.
+However, if your CCJ was more than three years ago, it shouldn’t impact your chances of getting a mortgage.

 What about if you’re self-employed?